 If you can breathe… you can do Pilates.
 Just lying on your back focusing on Pilates breathing, you will engage your abdominals.
 Pilates is wonderful for everyone.
 It is the ultimate form of cross training for athletes, and it is a preferred method of rehabilitation used by many physical therapists.
 In addition, no one is too old or too young to enjoy the benefits of Pilates.
 My clients range in age from 14 to 70.

 - How should I dress and should I bring anything?

 It is best to wear clothing that is soft and allows you to move freely.
 Avoid wearing baggy clothes if possible.
-No shoes are required; you may choose to wear socks or have bare feet.
+No shoes are required; we recommend wearing non-slip sticky socks.
+For your convenience we have these for sale at the studio.
 We provide shoe cubbies and a dressing area for changing.
-We provide everything including workout towels, filtered water, mats and props.